brooklynrail/brooklynrail-platform/content/events/2020/12/curatorial-activism-part-2.md

       - text: AWARE
         url: https://awarewomenartists.com/en/a_propos/
   - person: daria-khan
-    event_bio: Daria Khan is the curator of Mimosa House, an independent non-profit art institution that she founded in 2017 in London.
+    event_bio: The curator of Mimosa House, an independent non-profit art institution that she founded in 2017 in London.
 Dedicated to artistic experimentation and collaboration, Mimosa House supports dialogue between intergenerational women and queer artists.
 Daria’s recent curatorial